 I’m not exactly a traditional candidate.
 As an Orthodox Jewish woman, I live a life that definitely isn’t what most people are used to, one centered around family and faith, values and tradition, But even within the Orthodox community, I stand out as a different kind of woman.
 Outspoken and bold, I see my role as matriarch of my home and my role as an advocate as inextricably connected.

 I also differ from many other candidates in terms of the source of my policy experience and expertise.
 Rather than learning about the struggles that families face today through professional experiences, I’ve lived it.
 I’ve spent the last sixteen years fighting: to get my kids the healthcare that they need and the education that they deserve, to live with my own disabilities, to make space for myself as a progressive feminist in a conservative religious community, and to make my corner of the world better.

 Now, our community is facing an uncertain future; our incumbent Senator has stepped down from his prime committee assignments and been called on to resign by both his own Caucus and the local Democratic Committees after several allegations of sexual misconduct came to light, but he is ignoring their calls and running in 2020 without the support of the Party or concerned constituents like myself.

-I believe that my passion, commitment to progressive values, strong community ties, and history of community organizing make me an ideal candidate to bring focused, ethical leadership back to District 17.
+I believe that my passion and expertise, commitment to progressive values, strong community ties, and history of community organizing make me an ideal candidate to bring focused, ethical leadership back to District 17.